Kenfig: Geography

 The area of sand dunes and the pool at Kenfig are managed by Bridgend County Borough Council as Kenfig Pool National Nature Reserve, the area designated a Site of Special Scientific Interest.
 The reserve has a visitor and interpretation centre, and a car park.
 The dunes are home to a variety of rare and endangered species of plants and animals, including a high concentration of fen orchid (or Liparis loeselii).
-It makes up part of the largest active sand dune system in Europe.
 The current village, built further inland, is a continuation of the mediaeval one.
-Landmarks include ruins of Kenfig Castle, and a natural pool which attracts birdwatchers.
-It is one of the few places in Britain where the bittern can be seen during the winter.
+Landmarks include ruins of Kenfig Castle.

 The Kenfig Burrows beach is used by naturists.

-Kenfig is close to Margam, Pyle, North Cornelly, South Cornelly and Porthcawl.